SKIP TO PAGE CONTENT

 Procedure for Class Withdrawal

-1. Student meets/discusses withdrawal with instructor, Division Head, Counseling Center, or Instruction Office.
+1. Student meets/discusses withdrawal with the instructor, Division Head, Counseling Center, or Instruction Office.
 (Online classes may talk to eLearning Office)

-2. Student & Instructor complete form together.
+2. Student & Instructor complete the form together.

 7. Student contacts Business Office:

-Withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
+The withdrawal period begins the day after drop/add and ends on the Monday one week before final exams.
 Online classes will follow the MSVCC calendar withdrawal ending dates.

 $10 withdrawal fee waived in extenuating circumstances, as determined by the Vice President of Finance/Business Office.